-One of my favorite stops was the unique and beautiful Lake Kariba, the world’s largest manmade lake, which borders Zimbabwe and Zambia.
+Lake Kariba is the world’s largest manmade lake, which borders Zimbabwe and Zambia.
 It has a fascinating history littered with controversy, which you can read more about here.
 These days, Lake Kariba is known for iconic scenes of trees half-submerged in the water, as well as absolutely gorgeous sunsets.

 For such a massive area, there is little accommodation, but I expect that will change in the coming years.
 In addition to houseboats (which are very popular), there are also a few lodges on the lakefront.
 I visited 2 of them on this trip, and they both offered very different experiences.

-Our first stop was the recently renovated Bumi Hills.
+Our first stop was the recently renovated Bumi Hills Safari Lodge.
 This lodge is stunning, with sweeping views out onto the lake.
 I almost forgot I was in the African bush, because the setting felt more like a tropical resort.